Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Shapes

+We note that Condition~\hyperref[c:3]{3)} in \cref{def:shape} is necessary, as it ensures that whenever the triplet $(\nT,\cT,\sP)$ is bounded, the solution pattern $\sP$ does not describe a solution containing more vertices than are present in a corresponding subset $C_\nT$ of a clique $C$ of type $\cT$.

-Now, we can provide intuition about shapes.
+We now provide some intuition behind the shapes.
 First, we briefly describe the meaning of the parameters $\alpha, \gamma$.
 Roughly speaking, $\alpha$ corresponds to the maximum number of vertices of the same neighborhood within a single clique that the formula can distinguish.
 In other words, once there are more than $\alpha$ such vertices, increasing their number further makes no difference to the formula.
-On the other hand, $\gamma$ corresponds to the maximum number of cliques of the same clique type the formula can distinguish.
+On the other hand, $\gamma$ corresponds to the maximum number of cliques of the same $(\alpha+1)$-clique type the formula can distinguish.
 We will formalize this intuition in \cref{prop:lam} and \cref{cor:induction}.
-Given $G$ and $\phi(\aleph)$, we define $\shapes^{(\alpha, \gamma, |\MSs|)}$ as a set of all possible shapes the solution sets can take as $\alpha$ and $\gamma$ are computed from $\phi(\aleph)$ and $\MSs$.
-Each such shape, denoted as \shape, consists of two parts.
-First, we describe the portion of the solution set $X$ in the modulator $\MSs$.
+Thus, we restrict ourselves to shapes with values bounded by these parameters.
+In other words, given $G$ and $\phi(\aleph)$, the shapes in $\shapes^{(\alpha, \gamma, |\MSs|)}$ describe all the information about the solution that is relevant for the formula, as $\alpha$ and $\gamma$ are computed from $\phi(\aleph)$ and $\MSs$.
+Let us now intuitively describe how the shapes are interpreted further.
+Each such shape, denoted as \shape, consists of two parts that are supposed to guess some potential solution $X$.
+First, the shape guesses the portion of the potential solution set $X$ in the modulator $\MSs$.
 More precisely, $X \cap \MSs$ forms the first part of $\shape$, denoted $\nT^*$.
-The second part is a matrix, that describes how the solution $X$ is distributed over the cliques and their respective neighborhood parts.
+The second part is a matrix, that guesses how the solution $X$ is distributed over the cliques and their respective neighborhood parts.
+More precisely, the entry $\mtx[\sP,\cT]$ represents the minimum of two values: parameter $\gamma$ and the number of cliques $C$ whose $(\alpha+1)$-clique type is $\cT$ and such that $X$ matches $\sP$ on $C$.
 Notice that the number of all possible shapes is bounded in terms of $\alpha, \gamma, |\MSs|$, so we can enumerate all of them, and maintain an \FPT complexity.

-We proceed with the definition of a well-behaved class of shapes that we call coherent shapes.
-Those will capture a solution of problems that we will be able to solve in \FPT time.